TreacherousDev/Silicon/README.md

 - **3**: First Person POV
 - **4**: /Skycam

-When Freecam is enabled, player character movement is disabled to prevent conflicts between camera and character control.
 ---
 ### Cinematics System
 Silicon includes a robust cinematics system for creating smooth camera animations: